dieguelin/Robotic-Arm-Image-Capture/README.md

 # Introduction

-This repository is a thesis work of a robotic system.
+This repository is a thesis work for robotic system.
 The system uses a python DC motor control library (documentation can be found in the following repository: https://github.com/dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi ) to control the position of the raspberry pi camera using two DC motors.
 The code executes a series of camera repositions while simultaneously taking image captures.
 The exposure time of the camera was reduced to avoid blurry images.

 # Getting started